adityaabothra/adityaabothra/README.md

 - 👋 Hi, I’m @adityaabothra
 - 👀 I’m interested in ML, AI and Quantum Computing applications
+- I am currently being advised by Prof Kenneth Regan for Quantum Machine Learning.
 - 🌱 I’m currently learning CV,Algorithms Analysis and Reinforcement Learning at University at Buffalo, SUNY, New york.
-- 💞️ I’m looking to collaborate on interesting topics in Finance, Healthcare or AI related aplications in IOT, Quantum Computing
+- 💞️ I’m looking to collaborate on interesting topics in Finance, Healthcare or AI related aplications in IOT.
+- Visit my LinkedIn for my recent progress, blogs, certifications and other opportunities.

 <!---
 adityaabothra/adityaabothra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.